 Yes I know we can do all the thought that counts crap but come on … really?

-Given the fact that he isn’t a time poor student living on the bread line without internet access, there is really no excuse to send free virtual flowers.
+Given the fact that he isn’t a time poor student living on the bread line, there is really no excuse to send virtual flowers.
 Don’t even start with the gold digger, money hungry comments because I know I’m not like that.
 I wasn’t expecting anything at all today considering we celebrated our anniversary early but virtual gifts haven’t been cool since 1999.
-It really only takes 10 minutes tops to send flowers, you don’t even have to spend time picking out the right bunch anymore, you can just click the seasons best button and the florist will pick out the freshest flowers in stock, wack a pretty ribbon them and bam!
+It really only takes 10 minutes tops to send flowers, you don’t even have to spend time picking out the right bunch anymore, you can just click the seasons best button online and the florist will pick out the freshest flowers in stock, wack a pretty ribbon them and bam!
 Somebody is getting lucky tonight.

-Sending a virtual gift not only signs the receipting up to some dodgy website with broken English and 3 dozen emails a day but it just screams I’m too cheap and lazy to send you real flowers so here is a blurry picture of some from the 90’s or worse some cartoon ones with flashing sparkles and elevator music in the background.
+Sending a virtual gift not only signs the receipting up to some dodgy website with broken English and 3 dozen junk emails a day but it just screams I’m too cheap and lazy to send you real flowers so here is a blurry picture of some from the 90’s or worse some cartoon ones with flashing sparkles and elevator music in the background.

 Attention all men, your special lady, white or not would rather get a thoughtful text message or email then a virtual gift if you can’t be there on the day and if you can, even a bunch from the grocery store or petrol station is better then freeiflowers.com, trust me.